 The following image shows a typical BIOS.
 On this BIOS, pressing F9 would bring it back to its default settings, as shown in the menu below.

 Another cause of a misconfigured motherboard could be a bad BIOS update.

-Unfortunately, you cannot re-install the original BIOS with a press of a key.
-You’ll need re-flash your motherboard again to bring it back to original version.
+Unfortunately, you cannot re-install the original BIOS with a key press.
+You’ll need to re-flash your motherboard again to bring it back to the original version.